proxxximo/proxxximo/README.md

  [![codewars](https://www.codewars.com/users/proxxximo/badges/large)](https://www.codewars.com/users/proxxximo)

 <br />

 Hello, my name is Nikita.
 Currently, I am learning all aspects of front-end development.
 I started my journey in July 2022.
 I enjoy creating beautiful websites, but I want to expand my capabilities and create user-friendly and efficient interfaces in the future, which is why I chose React.
 There is a lot of work ahead, and I am eager to bring value and delight people with my development skills.
 I have a good understanding of HTML5, CSS3, responsive web design, Javascript, and React (fundamental level).
+My plans include learning to write code in TypeScript, as well as being able to work with DataBases and APIs.

 <br />